Lekeleebusiness/Kredi-Bank-DevOps-Task/README.md

 11 RDS was used for the mysql database and ensured that there was connection and ensured all secerets were stored in secret manager and integrated seceret manager with kubernetes.

+Note: The image only runs on virtual machine that uses ARM64 so in my managed worker node i had to specify via terraform.